 2] Open the File Explorer by Default

 The File Explorer opens up the Quick Access window by default instead of This PC.
-Some users might find this disturbing since they have gotten used to seeing This PC or the My Computer window whenever they opened the File Explorer.
-Well, a simple adjustment is all you need to back to those happy times.
+Some users might find this disturbing since they have gotten used to seeing This PC or the My Computer window whenever they open the File Explorer.
+Well, a simple adjustment is all you need to get back to those happy times.

 - Open the File Explorer and select the Change Folders and Search option.